By Claire GagneUpdated Aug 29, 2022

 Keep in mind that your kids like viewing TV for the same reason you do—it’s an entertaining escape from reality.
 “I like watching Real Housewives because it’s crazy, extreme behaviour, but I would never behave that way,” says Knorr.
 “It’s a learning process to understand that a TV show is entertainment and that it portrays things in certain ways to attract people to the show.”

-The American Academy of Pediatrics recently loosened its screen time guidelines.
+Did you know?
+The American Academy of Pediatrics loosened its screen time guidelines.
 Previously, it suggested that kids of all ages watch a maximum of two hours of TV a day.
 Now, when it comes to kids ages six and up, it advises parents to to develop their own rules for what’s appropriate.

 This article was originally published online in August 2017.